 In many cases, you can dial out harshness or muddiness from your speakers using your amplifier or pedals as well.

 Finally, we have an aspect that may or may not be significant given the circumstances but often confuses buyers with choices.
 Guitar speakers can come with a variety of magnet types:

 - Ceramic is the most common magnet type.
 It is cost-effective but lacks the unique character of other magnet types.

 - Alnico is the most sought-after magnet type.
 It is known for incredible note definition and tonality, but it’s the most expensive magnet type so it’s quite rare.

 - Neodymium is an alternative to alnico.
 It is stronger than any other magnet type, meaning you can get away with smaller and lighter magnets that provide the same output.
 These magnets can be optimized to resemble alnico magnets in sound, but they’re less durable.

 - Ferrite magnets are a very durable and corrosion-resistant guitar magnet type.
 They are heavier than neodymium magnets but still lighter than ceramic and alnico.
 They deliver powerful sound but are moderately expensive.

 Modern speakers have come a long way, so magnet types are becoming less important as technology improves.
 But for classic vintage tones from the golden era of rock and blues, alnico is still considered one of the best.

 If you have room for more than one 10″ guitar speaker, you could try using two different speakers to mix their tonal characters.
-This can take some experimentation to get desired results, but it can help you explore a whole new range of tones.
-You can take inspiration from fellow musicians or legendary guitarists who have already come up with great combos, and build your own for a truly signature tone.
+This can take some experimentation to get the desired results, but it can help you explore a whole new range of tones.
+You can take inspiration from fellow musicians or legendary guitarists who have already come up with great combos and build your own for a truly signature tone.